Hezhou language: Case marker

+The Hezhou has a unique possessive construction, which is heavily influenced by neighboring non-Chinese languages.
+It uses the pattern Possessor (Noun/Pronoun) + Dative marker + have.

+In this sentence, the possessor 'I' (wǒ) fuses with the dative marker ha to become nga or ya before the verb 'have'.

 History

 Hezhou language began to form in the Yuan dynasty.
 At that time, a large number of speakers of Mongolian and Turkic languages entered the Hezhou area, and some elements of those languages were mixed with Mandarin Chinese.
 Studies suggest that Hezhou was also influenced by the Tibetan and Monguor languages.

 Starting in the late 1970s, linguists began to research the Hezhou language.
 It is unknown if the language was studied before that.

+Some modern researchers put forward a new opinion on the dialect’s formation.
+They believe that its core grammatical structure was not finalized in the Yuan Dynasty but mainly formed in the mid-to-late Qing Dynasty.
+During this period, the decline of the local chieftain system removed regional communication barriers.

+Because of the decline, many Monguor and Tibetan people started to communicate with Han people and gradually underwent language shift to Mandarin.
+This extensive bilingual contact and language replacement triggered widespread structural borrowing, enabling the Hezhou dialect to acquire numerous non-Sinitic grammatical features typical of Altaic and Tibetan languages.